-Working with corporate clients globally for over 20 years, there is one thing that occurs over and over again: AV is not engaging with corporate clients in a more meaningful and effective way.
+Having worked with corporate clients for more than 20 years, I can tell you that there's a problem that keeps happening over and over again: AV is not engaging with clients in the most meaningful and effective ways.
 What do I mean by meaningful and effective?
 I mean in a way that engages the AV vendor with the corporate client for a long-term partnership and higher-level discussions.
 That is the goal, isn’t it?
-To get higher, to Elevate!
+To get higher, to elevate.

 AV is a combination of technology and construction; we are the technology contractors of collaboration.
-It is not as simple as buying a device, connecting, and then just going, as other trades might think.
-AV takes different devices with connectors, software, cables, brackets, etc. and constructs collaborative systems designed to the users’ workflow and environment.
+It is not as simple as buying a device, connecting, and then just going, as other trades might be able to do.
+AV takes different devices with connectors, software, cables, brackets, etc., and uses them to construct collaborative systems that accommodate the user’s workflow and environment.
 It’s like putting together a Lego set, except you have to select the right pieces and sometimes test and reshape them in order to assemble a working system.
-If this is the case, how does AV better engage with corporate clients to convey their full value and efficiencies?
+With this in mind, how does AV better engage with corporate clients to convey their full value and efficiencies?

 There Is More Than One Decision Maker

-First and foremost, you need to know there is more than one decision maker at corporate organizations.
+First and foremost, you need to know there is more than one decision-maker at corporate organizations.
 Many times I hear people say, “I know a guy there.”
 A guy?
 Just one?
 Why not a few people?
 Why not people in other business units?
-Yes, AV for the most part is decided at the AV/IT technology manger’s level, but not always.
+Yes, AV is often decided at the AV/IT technology manger’s level, but not always.
 Corporate tech teams’ roles are blending with other roles and departments.
 There are different business divisions and units that make their own decisions on AV tech.
 I know what you’re thinking: what if you upset your main contact because they feel you are going around them?
-SO DON’T!
-Ask for permission, ask for direction.. just ask.
+So don’t!
+Ask for permission, ask for direction … just ask.
 This helps your contact become the liaison and perhaps the champion for their colleagues in solving their AV problems.
 If you ask and they say, “That’s not me” or “I don’t know,” then you have indirect permission to explore on your own.

-Now in the age of COVD-19, presentation is key.
-Since most meetings are now virtual, your presence and content to keep engagement will be crucial.
-Realistically, AV traditionally meets in person with clients.
-They do not often use virtual tools, nor know how to use them decently enough to be engaging.
-Corporate clients do.
-They train and work with their end users to enable them to virtually meet with their clients and supply chains successfully, and often.
+Now, in the age of COVID-19, presentation is key.
+Since most meetings are now virtual, your presence and content will be crucial to keep engagement.
+AV teams traditionally meet in person with clients; they do not often use virtual tools, and they rarely know how to use them well enough to be engaging.
+However, corporate clients do.
+They assist and train their end users to enable them to meet virtually with their clients and supply chains successfully, and often.
 Some virtual meeting tips:

-1. Have a strong network: Hate when someone’s video and audio cuts out?
+1. Have a Strong Network – Hate when someone’s video and audio cuts out?
 Well, so does your corporate client.
-They do make allowances due to this time, but show them you are up to the task.
+They do make allowances, but show them you are up to the task.
 Get situated wherever you are with a consistently working network.

-2. Learn the VMR: Whether you are using Microsoft Teams, Cisco Webex, Zoom, Google Meet, etc., learn how to use the functions.
+2. Learn the VMR – Whether you are using Microsoft Teams, Cisco Webex, Zoom, Google Meet, or another communications platform, learn how to use its functions.
 There are online trainings for all these tools.
 Take them, and then practice, practice, practice.
 No, they do not all function the same way.

-3. Content is Your Friend: Have some sort of presentation, whether it be PowerPoint, a video clip, or a demo.
+3. Content Is Your Friend – Have some sort of presentation, whether it be PowerPoint, a video clip, or a demo.
 If your meeting does not require that, then make sure you always have your video on.
-Allow you clients to see you and engage somehow.
+Allow your clients to see you and engage somehow.

-4. To the Eye of the Beholder: Be neat in appearance.
-Whether at home or live, be well groomed—no ZZ Top Beards.
+4. To the Eye of the Beholder – Be neat in appearance.
+Whether at home or in person, be well groomed—no ZZ Top beards.
 If you have to have a beard, clean it up.
-Dress the part of your client.
-You will never go wrong with a suit, but if not, mirror their work attire to effectively assimilate to their culture and gain trust.
+Dress like your client.
+You will never go wrong with a suit, but if you’d prefer not to wear one, mirror your client’s work attire to effectively assimilate to their culture and gain trust.

 Can We Just Talk?